Hansmu/terraform-tutorial/Readme.md

 define their own functions as of now.

 Data sources allow data to be fetched or computed for use elsewhere in Terraform configuration.

+Terraform has detailed logs which can be enabled by setting the TF_LOG environment variable to any value.
+You can set it to TRACE, DEBUG, INFO, WARN, or ERROR to change the verbosity of the logs.
+This allows you to debug any issues.
+The logs could also be exported instead of seeing it in the console by using TF_LOG_PATH.